jspsych/jsPsych/docs/overview/experiment-options.md

 ## Display a progress bar

 An automatic or manually updated progress bar can be displayed at the top of the screen.
+By default, the text next to the progress bar is "Completion Progress", but this text can be changed with the `message_progress_bar` parameter in `jsPsych.init`.
 See the [progress bar page](progress-bar.md) for more details.

-## Preload media elements

-Images, audio files, and movies can be preloaded to reduce latency during the experiment.
-In many cases, this preloading is automatic.
-In certain situations, such as using a custom plugin, using [timeline variables](timeline.md#timeline-variables), or using [functions to determine which stimulus to show](trial.md#dynamic-parameters), it is necessary to provide jsPsych with a list of media elements to preload.
-The [media preloading](media-preloading.md) page describes this process in detail.

 ## Choose the method for playing audio files

+Specifying the `use_webaudio` parameter in `jsPsych.init()` allows you to choose whether to use the WebAudio API or HTML5 audio for playing audio files during your experiment.
 By default, jsPsych uses the WebAudio API to play audio files.
 Among other features, the WebAudio API allows for more precise measurement of response times relative to the onset of the audio.

-However, loading files through the WebAudio API may not work when running an experiment locally (i.e., not on a live web server).
+However, loading files through the WebAudio API causes errors when running an experiment offline (i.e., by double-clicking on the HTML file, rather than hosting it on a web server).
 This is due to the [cross-origin security policy](https://security.stackexchange.com/a/190321) implemented by web browsers.
-One option is to [temporarily disable the security](https://stackoverflow.com/q/4819060/3726673) for testing purposes.
-Another is to use HTML5 Audio instead of the WebAudio API.
-This can be done by specifying the `use_webaudio` parameter in `jsPsych.init()`.
+For this reason, jsPsych switches to a 'safe mode' when it detects that the webpage is running offline, and automatically uses HTML5 audio to prevent errors, even when `use_webaudio` has been explicitly set to `true`.
+For more information, see the section [Cross-origin requests (CORS) and safe mode](running-experiments.md#cross-origin-requests-cors-and-safe-mode) on the Running Experiments page.

 ```js
 jsPsych.init({